 In order to ensure that tap water is safe to drink, EPA and DEP prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-FDA (Federal Department of Agriculture) and DEP regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+FDA (U.S. Food and Drug Administration) and DEP regulations establish limits for contaminants in bottled water which must provide the same protection for public health.